ttaute/math/readme.md

 Alternatively, open the file into the Doxygen wizard and pick your working and output directories.

 It will generate HTML documentation and manpages.

+## License
+This program is licensed unter the MIT License.

+A copy of it can be found under LICENSE.